 This interview with Bass Stryker Outdoors’ Greg Perreault covers a bit of everything on New England fishing.
-We hit his favorite places to wet a line in Massachusetts; his recent bass fishing trip to Maine; a review of Lakeside Hotel and Cabins on Cobbosseecontee Lake; information about a great competitive bass fishing organization; and his YouTube Vlogs.
+We hit this Massachusetts bass angler’s favorite places to wet a line in the State; his recent bass fishing trip to some Maine bass fishing spots; a review of Lakeside Hotel and Cabins on Cobbosseecontee Lake; information about a great competitive bass fishing organization; and his YouTube Vlogs.
 So start reading and enjoy.

 One of the things that I absolutely love about your videos is that every time I watch one, I feel like I am sitting there chillin’ with a friend talking fishing.
 What got you into doing videos?
 And why that format?

 What got me into making videos was me just watching other YouTube videos to be honest.
 2 years ago I wanted to learn different techniques for fishing deep water.
 Also what kind of lures were best for deep water.
 So I spent all winter watching and learning these styles on YouTube.
 Some guys I liked a lot and some I wasn’t too fond of.
 But one big thing that came out of it was it helped me tremendously in that style.
 So I decided to make videos of my own to help people out.
 There’s not a better feeling than when you help another angler out in some way or another.
 And a lot of fishing comes down to opinion, so I figure might as well put my two cents in.

 And I owe a lot of credit to tacklejunky81 on YouTube for the way I do my videos.
 He told me to just be myself and try to be different, that’s what will bring more and new viewers to your page.
 So I try and keep it real.
 No editing and keep it raw.
 What you see is what you get.

 Will there be any on the water videos coming up?